Garrafao/TokenChange/README.md

 ## Contents

 ### Word Sense Clustering
-The first part of my bachelor thesis deals with the automatic analysis of the usage of ambigous words.
+The first part of my bachelor thesis deals with the automatic analysis of the usage of ambiguous  words.
 One way to understand the meaning of word uses is to create (token) vectors for each individual word use.
-Token vectors can be created in many different ways and in my work three different approaches are compared (for references refer to my thesis):
+Token vectors can be created in many ways and in my work three different approaches are compared (for references refer to my thesis):

 1. Self-trained, count-based type vectors:
 First learn count-based (count+PPMI+SVD) type vectors from a corpus then sum up all type vectors that co-occur with the word use, using the words inverse document frequency (iDf) as weight, since it improves the result.